oracle/oracle-database-operator/docs/sharding/provisioning/create_kubernetes_secret_for_db_user.md

 - Remove the initial text file.
 - Create the Kubernetes Secret named `db-user-pass-rsa` using the encrypted file.

+**IMPORTANT:** Make sure the version of `openssl` in the Oracle Database and Oracle GSM images is compatible with the `openssl` version on the machine where you will run the openssl commands to generated the encrypted password file during the deployment.

 To understand how to create your own file, use the following example:

 ```sh